Anne Hathaway: Advocacy

-Hathaway serves on the board of the Lollipop Theatre Network and is involved with charities Creative Coalition, St. Jude Children's Research Hospital and the Human Rights Campaign.
-In 2016, Hathaway was appointed UN Women Goodwill ambassador based on her advocacy for gender equality.
-The following year, she spoke on International Women's Day in favor of paid parental leave for both men and women.
-To promote an increased awareness of systemic sexism in the entertainment industry, Hathaway has advocated for greater professional opportunities for women and criticized Hollywood as not being a place of equality.
-In 2018, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination.
+Hathaway serves on the board of the Lollipop Theater Network, which brings entertainment to children in hospitals.
+She has been involved with the charities Creative Coalition, Human Rights Campaign, and St. Jude Children's Research Hospital.
+In 2017, she spoke on International Women's Day in favor of paid parental leave for both men and women.
+In 2018, she collaborated with 300 women in Hollywood to launch the Time's Up initiative, which aims to protect women from harassment and discrimination.
+Hathaway has criticized inequality in the U.S. film industry and has advocated for more professional opportunities for women in the industry.